 September 14-22, 2019

 What is the Wild & Scenic Film Festival?
 The Wild & Scenic Film Festival began 18 years ago when a proposed dam threatened the South Yuba River.
 Concerned citizens formed an organization, South Yuba River Citizen’s League (SYRCL) which succeeded in winning protection for 39 miles of the river under California’s Wild and Scenic Rivers Act, legally preserving it in perpetuity.
 Today, the Festival is the largest film festival of its kind, reaching more than 65,000 people annually.
 More than 230 environmental groups, nature centers, museums, nonprofits, outdoor retailers, conscious businesses, schools, churches and colleges worldwide host the festival to raise awareness for their campaigns, attract new supporters, raise funds, and bring global and regional issues to the local level.
 “The On Tour community is an incredible collection of organizations from every corner of the country who are full of empathy, open-minded, and eager to make a positive difference for the word, their communities, and the environment,” says Sarah Muskin, WSFF On Tour Coordinator.
 As SLO County’s exclusive On Tour Festival hosts, CCSPA screens films which put our local issues into a broader environmental and social context, reminding us that we are participants in a global movement for a more sustainable world.
 To learn more about SYRCL and Yuba City’s Wild & Scenic Film Festival, visit their website.
-CLICK HERE TO PURCHASE TICKETS.
+Please CLICK HERE to purchase tickets and HERE to view the schedule (PDF).

 Attention Local Filmmakers!